Inverness 01463 221727

 Denise enjoys spending time with her family & friends.

-Alana is originally from Glasgow and has joined the firm to cover Rachel’s maternity cover.
+Alana is originally from Glasgow and joined the firm in 2018.
 Before moving to Inverness Alana lived in Chester for 3 years where her background was working for a letting agency and prior to this has worked in car dealerships.
 She has many years of customer service experience.

 Alana enjoys spending time with family & friends.